 He served as the firm's Managing Partner between 1997 and 2001.
 Scott received his Bachelor of Arts with high honors from the University of Florida in 1984 and Doctor of Jurisprudence with honors from the University of Tennessee in 1987.
 He was a member of the University of Tennessee Law Review, and he was selected to Phi Beta Kappa at the University of Florida.
 While in law school, Scott served as a judicial clerk for the Honorable David J. Torbett, ALJ, for the United States Department of the Interior.

 Scott is admitted to practice in all Florida courts, as well as in the Federal Courts for the Southern, Middle and Northern Districts of Florida.
-In addition to practicing throughout Florida, Scott has handled cases in Alabama, Arkansas, Georgia, Kentucky, Louisiana, Missouri, Mississippi, New Jersey, New York, North Carolina, Puerto Rico, South Carolina, Tennessee, Texas and the Virgin Islands.
+In addition to practicing throughout Florida, Scott has handled cases in Alabama, Arkansas, Georgia, Indiana, Kentucky, Louisiana, Missouri, Mississippi, New Jersey, New York, North Carolina, Puerto Rico, South Carolina, Tennessee, Texas, Wisconsin, the Virgin Islands and the Bahamas.